osiriswd/thor/README.md

 # Thor
-Dynamic discover and proxy to Kubernetes services, store kubernetes apiserver's response in Nginx shared dict for cache.
+Dynamic discover and proxy to Kubernetes services, stored kubernetes apiserver's response in Nginx shared_dict as caches.

 Build image: